polterguy/phosphorusfive/plugins/p5.web/README.md

 ### Changing and retrieving a widget's Ajax events dynamically

 The same way you can update and change properties of widgets, you can also change their lambda object for what occurs when some Ajax event is raised.
-To do this, you would use the *[get-widget-ajax-event]* and the *[set-widget-ajax-event]* Active Events.
+To do this, you would use the *[p5.web.widgets.ajax-events.get]* and the *[p5.web.widgets.ajax-events.set]* Active Events.
 Consider this code.

 ```
-create-literal-widget
+p5.web.widgets.create-literal
   parent:content
   position:0
   innerValue:Click me!
   onclick
-    set-widget-property:x:/../*/_event?value
+    p5.web.widgets.property.set:x:/../*/_event?value
       innerValue:I was clicked, click me once more!
 It tickles!
-    set-widget-ajax-event:x:/../*/_event?value
+    p5.web.widgets.ajax-events.set:x:/../*/_event?value
       onclick
-        set-widget-property:x:/../*/_event?value
+        p5.web.widgets.property.set:x:/../*/_event?value
           innerValue:I was clicked one more time!
 Thank you!
 ```

 The above code dynamically changes the p5.lambda that is evaluated as the widget is clicked, when you click it the first time.
-The *[get-widget-ajax-event]* returns its existing lambda object.
+The *[p5.web.widgets.ajax-events.get]* returns its existing lambda object.
 If you evaluate the following code.

 ```
-create-literal-widget
+p5.web.widgets.create-literal
   parent:content
   position:0
   innerValue:Click me!
   onclick
-    set-widget-property:x:/../*/_event?value
+    p5.web.widgets.property.set:x:/../*/_event?value
       innerValue:I was clicked, click me once more!
 It tickles!
-    get-widget-ajax-event:x:/../*/_event?value
+    p5.web.widgets.ajax-events.get:x:/../*/_event?value
       onclick
     sys42.windows.show-lambda:x:/-
 ```

-Then you will see the output format of *[get-widget-ajax-event]* looking something like the following.
+Then you will see the output format of *[p5.web.widgets.ajax-events.get]* looking something like the following.

 ```
-get-widget-ajax-event
+p5.web.widgets.ajax-events.get
   x56592d0
     onclick
       _event:x56592d0
-      set-widget-property:x:/../*/_event?value
+      p5.web.widgets.property.set:x:/../*/_event?value
         innerValue:I was clicked, click me once more!
 It tickles!
-      get-widget-ajax-event:x:/../*/_event?value
+      p5.web.widgets.ajax-events.get:x:/../*/_event?value
         onclick
       sys42.windows.show-lambda:x:/-
 ```

-As you can see above, below the *[get-widget-ajax-event]*, you can find the ID of the widget requested.
+As you can see above, below the *[p5.web.widgets.ajax-events.get]*, you can find the ID of the widget requested.
 Then below that node, you can find the name of the event requested.
 Inside of that node, you'll find the lambda being evaluated as the widget is clicked.
 This structure might seem counter intuitive in the beginning.
 However, it allows you to return multiple events, for multiple widgets, in one go.
 Which is quite useful sometimes.

 Hint!
-You can also explicitly raise a widget's Ajax events from your own p5.lambda objects, by invoking *[raise-widget-ajax-event]*.
+You can also explicitly raise a widget's Ajax events from your own p5.lambda objects, by invoking *[p5.web.widgets.ajax-events.raise]*.
 To raise the *[onclick]* event on three widgets for instance, you could use code similar to this (which won't evaluate without throwing exceptions, since these widgets does not exist)